EDUC 506 RECENT TRENDS IN TEACHING (3)

 Introduction to the basic principles and concepts of the study of language and it relevancy to teachers of language and literacy.
 Students will develop foundational knowledge in the areas of grammatical competence (phonology, morphology, syntax, semantic, pragmatics), spoken and written discourse, language variation, first and second language acquisition, and language processing.
 The course will equip students to use linguistic analysis to conduct inquiries that address issues or concerns about the use, development, assessment and/or teaching of language and literacy in classrooms or other educational settings.
 Prerequisites: Admission to a graduate program in education.

-Past and current trends in multicultural education, underlying theories and relationship to teaching in culturally diverse classrooms.
+Past and current trends in equity and inclusive education, underlying theories and relationship to teaching in culturally diverse classrooms.
 Nature of bias and impact on learning environments.
 Evaluation and development of culturally relevant curriculum and instruction.
-Prerequisite: Graduate Standing.

 EDUC 661 RESPONDING TO AND EVALUATING WRITING (3)

 Direct assessment using holistic, analytic, primary trait and t-unit analysis; indirect assessment of grammar, punctuation and usage, in-process response techniques.
 Prerequisite: SCED 603, SCED 605 or SCED 558 or consent of graduate program director.

 EDUC 667 WRITING AS THINKING (3)